snuq/VSEQF/Readme.md

 ## Sequence Editor Additions
 The built-in 'grab', 'select', 'cut', 'delete', 'make meta strip' and 'import' operators have been added to, this enables:

-* __Sequencer 'Strip' Menu Changes__

-   Snap options added to menu.
-   'Simplify' option added, this removes some less-used features from this menu.
-Enable this option in the Quick Functions Settings menu.

 * __'Compact' Edit Panel__

    A new Edit Strip panel for the sequence editor properties area, providing more information in a smaller space than the default panel.